-Our Class A common stock trades on the American Stock Exchange under the symbol "HEI.A."
-On January 20, 1999, the last sale price of the Class A common stock as reported on the American Stock Exchange was \$21 per share.
-The common stock and the Class A common stock have been approved for listing on the New York Stock Exchange under the symbols "HEI" and "HEI.A," respectively.
-Shortly before consummation of the offering, the common stock and the Class A common stock will be traded solely on the New York Stock Exchange and will be delisted from the American Stock Exchange.
+Our Class A common stock trades on the New York Stock Exchange under the symbol "HEI.A."
+On February 9, 1999, the last sale price of the Class A common stock as reported on the New York Stock Exchange was \$21 15/16 per share.